adarsh899/Interview-Portal/README.md

 # Interview-Portal

 ## Description
-A simple app where admins can create interviews by selecting participants, interview start time and end time.
+Interview Portal is Single Page Application where admins can schedule interviews by selecting participants, interview start time and end time.

-## Basic Requirements

-1. An interview creation page where the admin can create an interview by selecting participants, start time and end time.
-Backend should throw error with proper error message if:
-2. Any of the participants is not available during the scheduled time (i.e, has another interview scheduled)
-3. No of participants is less than 2
-4. An interviews list page where admin can see all the upcoming interviews.
-5. Note: No need to add a page to create Users/Participants.
-Create them directly in the database.

 ## Features

-1. Admin can create an interview by selecting participants, start time and end time.
+1. Admin can schedule an interview by selecting participants, start time and end time.
+2. An interviews list page where admin can see all the past, upcoming and present interviews.
-2. Participants of the interview scheduled will be notified through mail.
+3. Participants of the interview scheduled will be notified through mail.
-3. Admin can see or edit the details, reschedule or cancel the interview.
+4. Admin can see or edit the details, reschedule or cancel the interview.

 ## Validations